stefanndoka7/Assignment-1/README.md

 -updated the output to have a table style format using setw

 -added functionality to save the output of the program as a txt file titled "report.txt"

+## UPDATE: 11/2/2025

+-added more robust input validation using relational operators

+-added a crude menu using the switch statement (loops and functions have not been discussed yet so I could not use them, making this program look messy.
+This will be fixed next week when we learn loops)